MyoHub/myosuite/docs/source/tutorials.rst

 .. _load_deprl_baseline:

-Load DEPRL Baseline
+Load DEP-RL Baseline
 ===================

-If you want to load and execute the pre-trained DEPRL baseline.
+If you want to load and execute the pre-trained DEP-RL baseline.
+Make sure that the ``deprl`` package is installed.

 .. code-block:: python